 Currently, the odds of Labour winning the overall majority at the general election are 10/11, and for most seats, 1/3.

-Teemu has been working in sports betting for seven years.
+Teemu has been working in sports betting for eight years.
 That time he has become familiar with dozens, if not hundreds, of sports betting sites and their pros and cons.
 Teemu is currently co-managing the UK sports betting content at Bojoko.